foxbenjaminfox/meteor-loading/README.md

 Much like [sacha:spin](https://atmospherejs.com/sacha/spin), this package is a wrapper for [Spin.js](https://github.com/fgnass/spin.js).
 While [sacha:spin](https://atmospherejs.com/sacha/spin) is useful in many contexts, the fact that it works throgh Blaze can be annoying.
 Having to add helpers to conditionally render the `spinner` template isn't so fun, plus if you use something like React instead of Blaze, you simply can't use [sacha:spin](https://atmospherejs.com/sacha/spin) at all.

-One thing [sacha:spin](https://atmospherejs.com/sacha/spin) is particularly useful for is as a loading template for [iron:router](https://atmospherejs.com/iron/router) routs, and this package isn't meant to replace it in that context.
+One thing [sacha:spin](https://atmospherejs.com/sacha/spin) is particularly useful for is as a loading template for [iron:router](https://atmospherejs.com/iron/router) routes, and this package isn't meant to replace it in that context.
 However, in cases where you want a loading indicator while a method runs, or while waiting for some other asynchronous function to resolve, [xyz:loading](https://atmospherejs.com/xyz/loading) makes it super simple.

 ## Example
 ````javascript